schucda/learn-terraform-variables/README.md

 When you apply the terraform configuration, it will update this with the instance if and Public IP.
 To view the output use the folling command:
 *terraform output*

+Terraform Cloud can be used to manage terraform as well.
+Things that you can do with terraform cloud:
+* Store state about your infrastrcture so you can share/manage with team members
+* Store terraform configuration for versioning
+* Execute terraform changes, etc... from the cloud or from local machine.

+# Next Steps:
+- [] Learn how to manage and version terraform files in Terraform Cloud
+-